golangast/groundup/README.md

 My walkthrough of the project - https://www.youtube.com/watch?v=1Ue5ffwENvY

-This project has not been tested on linux yet but i am presuming it would just be a change in shellout only which would be a few seconds.

 Special thanks to the following groups/people.
 -
 Go Team because they are gods.